 - Children's art events over May half-term featuring a whole host of creepy-crawly crafts and activities.
 Booking required.

 - Absolutely Buzzing: The Show (24 June; 6:30-10:30pm) - an amazing fashion extravaganza featuring the work of Bridget Bailey, plus some of the region’s best textile designers.
-Tickets cost £20 and include wild food canapés by award-winning chef Rob Green and insect-inspired ‘mocktails’ (courtesy of Tree Top Press).
+Tickets cost £20 (adults), £10 (under 16's) and includes wild food canapés by award-winning chef Rob Green, insect-inspired ‘mocktails’ (courtesy of Tree Top Press) and free parking.
 Booking required.

 - See and do